ENFP-Friend/linuxTools/README.md

 ## Install

-Copy and paste the .txt file to your .bshrc/.zshrc file and then source .bshrc/zshrc.
+Copy and paste the text inside the .txt file to your .bshrc/.zshrc file and then source .bshrc/zshrc.

 If more tools are added I'll make a easy install script but for now this will do.